 Attendance Allowance

 Attendance Allowance is a tax-free benefit.
-You may it get if you are State Pension age or over and need help with personal care because you have a physical or mental disability.
+You may get it if you are State Pension age or over and need help with personal care because you have a physical or mental disability.

 Eligibility